jackoc1/draughts_bot/README.md

 This project is built exclusively in Python since understanding and not performance is my main goal.
 Python is also the
 standard language for most machine learning projects, which will be handy if I end up including any bots capable
 of being trained, rather than just brute forcing moves with a state space search.

+I chose draughts over chess because the rules are much simpler to implement and the goal isn't to implement the
+most complex game possible.

 # draughts_bot
 The draughts_bot repository contains two packages: